karim-attaleb/xml_to_dataframes/xml_to_df.md

 ### Notes
 - Ensure the XML file path is correct.
 - This approach dynamically parses all sections of the XML file, making it flexible for unknown formats.
+- Nested structures are serialized into JSON strings for database compatibility.